jacobmbarnard/jmbsc3/CODE_OF_CONDUCT.md

 ## Crystallization of Fundaments

 Locking fundamental features into place is just as crucial as being open to various new ideas.
-Where features of the System represent a "core" of functionality, contributors shall be expected to guard and preserve those features, minimizing or eliminating disruption to them.
+Where features of the System represent a "core" of functionality, System Contributors shall be expected to guard and preserve those features, minimizing or eliminating disruption to them.
 A stable bedrock of core features is the best foundation for additional and diverse new layers of functionality.

 ## Adherence to the Correspondence Theory of Reality

-Contributors are expected to adhere to the correspondence theory of reality (i.e. use terms that signify/correspond to something in reality).
+System Contributors are expected to adhere to the correspondence theory of reality (i.e. use terms that signify/correspond to something in reality).
 Referring to a particular object or action using a term which does not describe or allow others to readily identify said object or action leads to confusion and disruption.

   - e.g. referring to `[]` as empty square brackets satisfies the correspondence theory of reality
   - e.g. referring to `{}` as an underscore *does not* satisfy the correspondence theory of reality